Flaxe-max/Flaxe-max/README.md

-# Hi, I'm Yağız (aka Flaxe) ⚡
+# Hi, I'm Flaxe-max (aka Flaxe) ⚡

-16-yo self-taught developer and music producer from Turkey.
+self-taught developer and music producer from Turkey.
 I’m basically living in a loop between writing scripts and making beats.

 ### What I'm Up To
 * **💻 Dev:** Currently grinding on **PHENOM: Fall of Novara** in Unreal Engine 5.
 Also messing around with C# and Python projects.
-* **🎵 Music:** Cooking melancholic boom-bap & dark vibes in FL Studio.
-If it doesn't sound like *Hayalet Islığı*, I'm not interested.
+* **🎵 Music:** Cooking famous turkish beats templates.
-* **🎨 Visuals:** Designing Noir/Dreamcore aesthetics and making motion graphics in **After Effects**.
+* **🎨 Visuals:** Designing Noir/Dreamcore aesthetics, making motion graphics and fragmovies in **After Effects**.

 ---